Prim8/Data_Analysis_R/Activity_monitoring/Activity_monitoring.md

 ## Imputing missing values
-### 1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)
+### 1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows)

 ```r